mandadapu-group/parallel-swap-mc/README.md

 import hoomd.jit
 ```

-If JIT is not installed, then you should obtain
+If JIT is not installed, then you need to re-install HOOMD by compiling from source using the following set of instructions.
+See also the 'additional hints' section if you're trying to install HOOMD on clusters.

+#### **Installing HOOMD with JIT**

 ```python
 ModuleNotFoundError: No module named 'hoomd.bgowe'